wcmbishop/time-travel-movie-club/README.md

 # time-travel-movie-club

-This repo is a blog site for the *Time Travel Movie Club*, an experiment to explore film across ten decades.
+This repo is the source for the **Time Travel Movie Club** blog website, an experiment to explore film across ten decades.

 The published site is available [here](https://wcmbishop.github.io/time-travel-movie-club/).
-This site was built with [radix]((https://rstudio.github.io/radix).
+This site was built with [radix](https://rstudio.github.io/radix).